Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-shoeniverse/TASKS.md

 4) Office suite software — Microsoft Office
 5) Spreadsheet software — Microsoft Excel

-* Education: 70% of the respondents only have a High School diploma or Equivalent, 25% less than high school diploma and 5% some college, no degree
+* Education:

+-  High school diploma or equivalent (70% of the respondents)

+-  Less than high school diploma (25% of the respondents)

+-  College, no degree (5% of the respondents)
 * Wages: The median wages in 2019 were $14.70 hourly and $30,570
-The employment in 2019 was $5,300 employees and the projected job opening 2019 – 2029 was 500 jobs

-* Top industry: The top industries in 2019 were manufacturing
+* Top industry:
+-  Manufacturing (almost 100%)
 ***

 ## Task 3